dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/input-mouse/how-to-distinguish-between-clicks-and-double-clicks.md

 ---
-title: "How to: Distinguish between single and double clicks"
+title: "How to distinguish between single and double clicks"
 description: Describes different ways to detect the difference between a single or double click with a control or form for Windows Forms for .NET. ms.date: "10/19/2020" ms.topic: how-to